ramomar/ramomar.github.io/assets/daimon.md

 Feeling so tall I could give a high five to the pilot

+Blindfold on me I still got the most vision

+I got the bag I'm back just to double it

 It's my birthday
 NO IT'S NOT
 But I still look good though